 Two weeks later, they made their first order for kitchen, dining room and sitting room lighting.
 The further main orders were to be staggered over a twelve month period, with smaller additional items such as lamp shades supplied when the colour schemes had been decided.

-(shown right - the main hall following renovation showing bespoke two-tier 1500mm diameter Shepherd's Crook chandelier)
+The main hall following renovation showing bespoke two-tier 1500mm diameter Shepherd's Crook chandelier

 The second phase of the project started in October 2012 with an order for chandeliers and wall lights throughout the house.
 These were sent out in three consignments over a twelve week period.
 A further order was placed in 2013 for the remaining items and the project was completed in February 2014.